HeliosCollins/Canvas-Copy/README.md

 - Dark mode
 - Adding, dragging and editing notes
 - Panning and zooming the canvas
+- Toolbar with an icon button to add notes
+- Zoom centers on the cursor position

 To try it out, simply open `index.html` in a browser.
 No build step is required as React and ReactDOM are loaded from a CDN.